Avik9/PBX-telephone-system/README.md

 ## Task II: Server Module

+The server module,
-In this part of the assignment, you are to implement the server module, which provides the function `pbx_client_service()` that is invoked when a client connects to the server.
-You should implement this function in the `src/server.c` file.
+which provides the function `pbx_client_service()` that is invoked when a client connects to the server.
+This function is implemented in the `src/server.c` file.

 The `pbx_client_service` function is invoked as the **thread function**